ess-dmsc-dram/documents/mantid/instrument-discussions.md

 ## Instrument

+- What are the axis of motion for this instrument?

 ### Detectors

 - New detector technology?
 - What needs to be changed in data reduction?
   - ConvertUnits taking into account 3D nature
   - more?
+- What is known about the detector characteristics.
+Efficiency, efficiency-loss, dead-time etc?
+- How might calibration need to be done?

 ### Monitors